Instant Karma!: Promotion

 Following a year of highly publicised peace campaigning by the Lennons in 1969, Apple press officer Derek Taylor was concerned that they had exhausted the media's interest in their causes.
 On 4 February 1970, Lennon and Ono staged a publicity stunt at the Black Centre in north London, where they donated a large plastic bag full of their hair, along with Apple's poster for the new single, to black power activist Michael X, in return for a pair of Muhammad Ali's bloodstained boxing shorts.
 The "final proof" of the Lennons' "overexpose[ure]", according to Taylor, was that there was a large press turnout for the event, yet "nobody printed anything."
-(Note: Author Jon Wiener also writes of the media's disinterest in the couple by the end of 1969.
+(Note: Author Jon Wiener also writes of the media's lack of interest in the couple by the end of 1969.
 He quotes Apple executive Peter Brown's assertion that Lennon's new adopted cause "destroyed his last shred of credibility with the press.")

 On 11 February, Lennon and Ono filmed an appearance on BBC Television's Top of the Pops to promote "Instant Karma!", accompanied by White, Voormann, Evans, and BP Fallon.
 While the other musicians mimed their contributions, Lennon sang a live vocal over a mix of the song's instrumental track, prepared by EMI engineer Geoff Emerick.
 It was the first appearance on the program by any member of the Beatles since 1966, as well as the public unveiling of the Lennons' new cropped look.
 Two versions of "Instant Karma!" – known as "knitting" and "cue card" – were taped for Top of the Pops, and aired on 12 and 19 February, respectively.